How To Crochet A Granny Square

 Step 2: Make the corner stitches in the next ch2 space by crocheting 3dc, ch2, 3dc.

-Step 3: 3dc in each of the next 2 spaces between dc cl (you will notice, the number of clusters will increase by 1 on each row).
+Step 3: 3dc in each of the next 2 spaces between dc cl (you will notice, that the number of clusters will increase by 1 on each row).

 Step 4: Repeat steps 2 & 3 two more times until you reach the last ch2 space in the corner.